tforgione/model-converter-python/README.md

 This project aims to be a simple, lightweight, and useful 3D model editor.
 For the moment, only `obj` and `ply` ascii models are supported.

+Feel free to open an issue if you find anything wrong in this.

 # Scripts

 A few utilities to manage 3D models :